onyxrev/mudblood/README.md

 end
 ```

-`Crudblood.ApiModel` tries to guess your data model name from the name of the ApiModel (example: `MyApp.UserApiModel` translates to `MyApp.User`), but if your api models or models don't follow that pattern (I, for example, version my api models like `MyApp.V1.UserApiModel`), you can specify the model to use by setting `@model`:
+`Mudblood.ApiModel` tries to guess your data model name from the name of the ApiModel (example: `MyApp.UserApiModel` translates to `MyApp.User`), but if your api models or models don't follow that pattern (I, for example, version my api models like `MyApp.V1.UserApiModel`), you can specify the model to use by setting `@model`:

 ```elixir
 defmodule MyApp.UserApiModel do